shiroishimatora/shiroishimatora.github.io/docs/_posts/2023-06-25-floppy-disk-labels.md

 ## The second era: FatBits icons
 ![MacDraw][image-5]

-Apple used this style of label for early Macintosh applications that did not come bundled with the system and also for Lisa Office System 3.0.
+Apple used this style of label starting in 1984 for Macintosh applications that did not come bundled with the system.
+This style was also used for Lisa Office System 3.0 disks and disks that came bundled with Macintosh Plus and Macintosh 512Ke.
 These label designs are a lot simpler as they have just a FatBits bitmap of the app icon and a rainbow Apple logo.
-These designs are notable for having the platform name in large type on the rear ("Macintosh" or "Lisa 7/7")
+The early version of this design is notable for having the platform name in large type on the rear ("Macintosh" or "Lisa 7/7"), this aspect was dropped sometime in 1985.

 [image-1]:	/assets/images/floppy-disk-labels/label-area-size.jpeg
 [image-2]:	/assets/images/floppy-disk-labels/template.jpeg